 • Get bi-annual dental checkups.

 As the oral HPV infections do not exhibit any signs in most cases, you should be very careful and get semi-annual dental checkups.
 If you notice any warts or lesions exist in your mouth for months, don’t neglect them.
 They might be a warning sign of HPV infections.
 Oral cancer could develop if they are not treated.
+Want to know more about the impact of HPV infections on your dental health?
+Our dentists in Surya dental care are ready to help you.
+Please feel free to get in touch with us.